nginx-clojure/nginx-clojure.github.io/More.md

 We can get the released version from [clojars](https://clojars.org/nginx-clojure/nginx-jersey) or the jar in [nginx-clojure binary release](https://sourceforge.net/projects/nginx-clojure/files/)

-For get the latest version from the github source
+To get the latest version from the github source

 ```shell
 git clone https://github.com/nginx-clojure/nginx-clojure